werquasarcore/EyeQ-DR-G/README.md

 - [License](#license)

 ## Overview
-eyeQ is a small project for processing and analyzing ocular images (retina/corneal images).
+EyeQ-DR-G is a small project for processing and analyzing ocular images (retina/corneal images).
 It includes preprocessing, lightweight model training, and inference utilities to experiment with image pipelines.

 ## Features
 - Image preprocessing (resize, normalize, augment)